MeetMangrove/playbook/the_rules.md

 **The conflict is about Mangrove's mission
 **
-- Refer to "What is Mangrove" and "The Rules" to see if you can resolve it in an easy way by following a written rule.
+- Refer to "Whaet is Mangrove" and "The Rules" to see if you can resolve it in an easy way by following a written rule.
 - Talk about it asap on #general.
 Transparency is one of the key values of Mangrove.
 No one should be affraid to express misunderstandings or divergent opinions.

 **The conflict is about anything else (projects, implication...)